msalihtatar/ReCapProject/README.md

 2-Dto class has been added.

-3-Test codes has been updated.
+3-Test codes have been updated.